amirmehrabi01-source/demo-ig/ValueSet-App1ObsCodeVS.md

 | Draft as of 2025-12-23 | *Computable Name*:App1ObsCodeVS |

-ValueSet of RxCA Observation codes
+ValueSet of RXVX Observation codes

  **References**